justinnzhang/shopify-2021/README.md

 - [Extra Features](https://github.com/madebyjustinzhang/shopify-2021#extra-features)

 ## TL;DR
-This project adds new features such as additional movie details, movie posters, error handling, loading states, interaction animations, a summary page at the end, and much more!
+My application adds new features such as additional movie details, movie posters, error handling, loading states, interaction animations, a summary page at the end, and much more!
+In all, I wanted to create an adaptable application that also provides transparent messaging and prompting to help the user through their journey.

 ## Tools